DerBejijing/mcserver-reversing-toolkit/USAGE.md

 **run.sh**
 If no further arguments are given, It will run the patched server-jar with all arguments listed in './tool/args.txt' (single line).
 Or directly run the bash scipt with the arguments you want the server to use.

+<br><br>

+# Getting started
+1. Run `./setup.sh`.
+Make sure the file has the executeable bit set, if not set it with `chmod +x setup.sh`.
+Running setup will set the executeable bit for all other tools
+2. Install a server-jar.
+You can either download one from anywhere and place it in **both** the 'server_jar' and the 'patched_jar' directory, or you can use `./install_server.sh`:
+  Run `./install_server.sh --install <name> <version>`.
+If you wanted vanilla 1.17, you would have to run it like this: `./install_server --install vanilla V1_17_00`.
+The downloaded server will be placed in both directories.
+3. Run `./decompile.sh --install <name>`, to install a decompiler.
+Right now, only fernflower is included.
+Confirm that by running with `--list`.
+Unpon installation, you can run the decompiler (`--decompile`).
+The decompiled jar will be placed in the 'decompiled_jar' directory.
+4. Run `./track.sh --init` to compute all files checksums.
+If you want to modify code without having to manually add each modified file to the 'tool/files.txt' file, this is neccessary.

+You can now start modifying your decompiled code and add, just to give an example, debug stuff.
+Once you are done follow the next steps to patch your changes into a new jar-file.
+1. Run `./track.sh` without arguments to add all modified files to the filetracker.
+2. Run `./patch.sh` to compile all tracked files and patch them into a new jar-file.
+Repeat this step over and over again, as you like.

+To run the patched jar file, use the `./run.sh`, explained above.